SciML/Catalyst.jl/docs/src/tutorials/using_catalyst.md

 # redefine the initial condition to be integer valued
 u₀ = [0,0,0,20,0,0]

+# recreate the symbolic variable to value mapping since u₀ is now integer-valued
+u₀map = species(repressilator) .=> u₀

 # next we create a discrete problem to encode that our species are integer valued:
-dprob = DiscreteProblem(repressilator, u₀, tspan, p)
+dprob = DiscreteProblem(repressilator, u₀map, tspan, pmap)

 # now, we create a JumpProblem, and specify Gillespie's Direct Method as the solver:
 jprob = JumpProblem(repressilator, dprob, Direct(), save_positions=(false,false))